jamiekim828/weather-journal-app/README.md

    - Assigning Element Properties Dynamically
    - Adds an event listener to an existing HTML button from DOM using Vanilla JS
    - Dynamically Update UI

+# Use this Web app you need to

+1. clone or download this repo
+2. go to the download and run: npm start
+3. go to browser: localhost:8000